 Before his election to the state House, Ryan served as the Lancaster County Clerk of Courts, where he was responsible for maintaining criminal court records.
 He gained insight into state government while serving as the chief of staff for Rep. Bryan Cutler.

 He also gained experience working with a legislative body as a member of the Quarryville Borough Council.

 Ryan served as a captain in the United States Army during Operation Iraqi Freedom, briefly commanding an infantry company of 150 soldiers after his company commander was wounded in action.
 He also served on battalion staff as a civil affairs officer.
 During his military career, Ryan earned several awards, including the Bronze Star Medal, Army Commendation Medal, Army Achievement Medal and Army Parachutist Badge.
 After returning from Iraq, he applied the skills he learned in leading a unit as a shift manager and production supervisor for ICI Paints.
 He is a graduate of The Citadel military college in South Carolina.

-In addition to serving as Chairman of the Senate Communications and Technology Committee, Ryan also serves as Vice Chair of the Senate Education Committee, and as a member of the Senate Agriculture and Rural Affairs Committee; Finance Committee; Health and Welfare Committee; Majority Policy Committee; and Veterans Affairs and Emergency Preparedness Committee.
+In addition to serving as Chairman of the Senate Communications and Technology Committee, Ryan also serves as Vice Chair of the Senate Education Committee, and as a member of the Senate Agriculture and Rural Affairs Committee; Finance Committee; Health and Human Services Committee; Majority Policy Committee; and Veterans Affairs and Emergency Preparedness Committee.